 Today, Scubalagos!
 For the adventurous, for the non conventional and for the experience.
 Let’s keep blowing some bubbles.

 Another short video below:

-Remember, Boat Trip to the Dive Sites are parts of the experience.
+Remember, the boat trip to and from the dive sites are parts of the experience.

 All Photos by ARL for awefirm.org

 Dive Sites Map @scubalagos

 Awefirm © 2017 .
 All Rights Reserved.

 Share it on any of the social media channels below.